It’s a common oversight for Shopify store owners: branding.

 STEP 3.
 MAKE A COMMITMENT to BRAND YOUR SHOPIFY STORE

-All great brands make bold promises.
-Your brand promise will help your target market will get a crystal clear idea of why they should care about you.
-A solid brand promise also builds trust and separates you from the crowd.
+All great brands make bold promises about solving the target market’s burning problem.
+A brand promise makes it crystal clear why they should care about you and your store.
+Most importantly, a brand promise builds trust and separates you from the crowd.

 But do you know what your brand promise is?

-You should—or you’ll get caught up in the feedback loop of fancy marketing and social media nonsense that waters down your brand, and creates a lack of clarity and focus that turns people off.
+You should—or you’ll get caught up in the fallacy that all you need is fancy marketing and social media that (unless you are crystal clear about how you solve the problem of your target customer) waters down your brand, and creates a lack of clarity and focus that sends people to your competition…

 So what should I do?